Our Concept

 Indeed, icons are minimal elements within the web design.
 However, they significantly impact the user interface and the entire user experience.

 In most cases, icons serve for navigational purposes.
 They help the interface visually communicate actions and assist users in locating different sections of a website.
-By using icons, UI/UX designers can provide intuitive cues that guide users through the interface.
+By using icons,

 Unlike mobile app design, where app icons are the primary focus of the navigation bar, icons are used as supplementary elements in web design to improve the entire user experience.
 This is also the case for buttons, call-to-action elements, and other interactive components, where icons provide visual support.